 - Interest – the interest rate of your RV loan

-- Loan amount – the actual amount of your RV loan (it is equal to RV price minus your Down payment and it is computed automatically)
+- Loan amount – the actual amount of your RV loan (it is equal to RV price minus your Down payment and is computed automatically)

 - Payment – the monthly payment of the RV loan